Fios-Quest/YouTube-Scripts/src/iriss/008-iriss.md

 Rust Format, helps us keep our code styles consistent, so that its easy to share your code or read and learn from someone else's.

-Clippy, named after the old Microsoft Office tool, helps spot common mistakes and antipatterns, and even make suggestions on things like performance, scalability or readability improvements.
+Clippy helps spot common mistakes and antipatterns, and can even make suggestions on things like performance, scalability or readability improvements.

 But, this is a lot of tools, how can we use them to not only improve our code, but learn to be better developers.